daspec/daspec-js-npm/README.md

     npm test

-and DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, `daspec-output`).
+DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, `daspec-output`).

 For en example, see the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) repository on GitHub.

 ## Continuous integration

 Both the console tool and the NPM script set-up will report a non-zero exit code in case of any failures or exceptions during processing.
 This means that you can use those scripts straight away in a continuous integration setup.
 However, it's a good idea to change the standard list of formatters to something more easily machine consumable.
 See the [Installation Guide](http://daspec.com/guides/install.html) for more information about this.

+The [JUnit XML formatter](https://github.com/daspec/daspec-js-junit-xml-formatter) produces an output that can be consumed by most continuous integration servers.

 ## Support